Measure Twice: How much does a dog eat?

 Example 1: Eukanuba Puppy Large Breed Feeding Chart

 The chart below, presents the daily portions for a puppy based on her weight and age.
-In our experience, they should be treated as upper limits and the only way to make sure is the weekly weigh-in.
+In my experience, they should be treated as upper limits and the only way to make sure is the weekly weigh-in.
 For example, for a two month old puppy weighing 6kg, the daily upper limit should be 305 grams of Eukanuba growing puppy kibble per day.

 |Puppy’s weight||1 - 3 months||3 - 4 months||5 - 7 months||8 - 12 months||12 - 14 months|

 Example 2: Eukanuba Adult Large Breed Feeding Chart

 Feeding adult dogs is much simpler as the only thing you have to consider is their body weight, which of course depends on the breed and sex of your dog.
 For Hovawarts for example, an adult female weighs somewhere between 30 and 35 kilograms, which will mean that her daily portion is somewhere around 330 grams of Eukanuba adult kibble per day.

 |Dog’s Weight||Grams of Kibble Per Day|